parob/graphql-api/docs/content/docs/defining-schemas.md

 `graphql-api` offers two distinct patterns for defining types and fields:

-### 1. Instance Decorators (Recommended for simple applications)
+### 1. Instance Decorators (Recommended)

-Create an API instance and use its decorators:
+Create an API instance and use its decorators - this is the preferred approach:

 ```python
 from graphql_api.api import GraphQLAPI